 Boulder County will be testing the countywide outdoor audible emergency sirens at 10am and 7pm on Monday, May 2.

-The monthly emergency audible siren tests take place on the first Monday of each month from April through August at 10am and 7pm.
-The 2022 scheduled testing dates are April 4, May 2, June 6, July 4, and August 1.
+The monthly emergency audible siren tests take place on the first Monday of each month from May through August at 10am and 7pm.
+July will be skipped as it falls on Independence Day.
+The 2022 scheduled testing dates are May 2, June 6, and August 1.

 Siren tests ensure that all outdoor siren systems and procedures are working properly during the season of peak flood danger.
 The tests also promote public awareness of the outdoor warning sirens located throughout Boulder County.
 Used to alert residents to potential danger from a flood or other immediate threat, there are 29 outdoor warning sirens in place across Boulder County, including Boulder, Erie, Jamestown, Lafayette, Louisville, Lyons, Marshall, Eldorado Springs, Superior, and the University of Colorado at Boulder.